arzumy/arzumy.github.com/_posts/2011-01-01-how-to-quickly-search-your-terminal-history.md

 ---
 <p><small>Early 2011</small></p>

-One of benefit of pair programming is you got to learn things that you don't even know you need to learn.
+One of a benefit of pair programming is you got to learn things that you don't even know you need to learn.
 When I paired with [Mike Mazur](http://mmazur.com/), one of the [Pivotal Labs](http://pivotallabs.com/)[^fn-neo] engineer, I got to learn a very useful trick.

-Normally when I want to refer back to commands that I've used before, I'd do this:
+When I want to refer to commands that I've used before, I'd do this:

 {% highlight bash %}
   history | grep previous_command
 {% endhighlight %}

 Then I'd cut and paste the result to execute.
 Not ideal, but it worked for me.
 Because I didn't know better.

 Until he showed me the right way of doing it.
 Comes reverse-i-search.
 All you need to do is press `ctrl + r` in terminal and start typing the command you want to search for.
 For example, I want to search for `server`:

 {% highlight bash %}
   ctrl + r
   serv
   => (reverse-i-search)`serv': jekyll --server --auto
 {% endhighlight %}